hamishgibbs/lit_review_graph/README.md

-# lit_review_graph
+# Literature Review Graph

 Explore your bibliography as a network and find important papers you could have missed.

 #### Description

-Do you ever come accross an important, highly cited paper and think: "How could I have missed this?"
+Have you ever come accross an important, highly cited paper and thought: "How could I have missed this??"

-It is often difficult to identify.
+`lit_review_graph` is an attempt to find those papers by looking at the papers cited by the papers you cite, and identifying the important papers that connect your bibliography.

+`lit_review_graph` is similar to [ResearchRabbit](https://researchrabbitapp.com/home) or [Connected Papers](https://www.connectedpapers.com/) but runs locally and displays all of the references of papers in your bibliography.

 ### Usage